 Much of Quaker prayer is akin to meditation or centering prayer – silent worship, reflection, a quiet communion with the world and that sacred presence we find within it.

 Quaker worship is similar in that it’s an attempt to hear more clearly the “still small voice.”
 Friends in the unprogrammed Quaker tradition worship entirely in silent, expectant waiting, punctuated by the vocal ministry of those who feel led to speak.

 Beginning on Saturday evening and lasting through all of Sunday, I attempt to focus on leisure, creative activity, art, getting out in nature, socializing, and reflection.
 I often mark the start of this time of renewal with the lighting of candles, and sometimes a reading of poetry or scripture.
 If I’m with friends who are interested in such things, this can include a leisurely meal and discussion on the reading.

 Attending Meeting for Worship on Sunday morning is a key part of the Sabbath and offers its own restorative potential.
-When possible, I try to gather afterwards with family and friends for a slow, Sunday dinner.
+When possible, I try to gather afterwards with friends for a slow, Sunday dinner.